Zach-Smith1/pharmData/README.md

 node run
 ```

-- Adding ``` all``` to the above command in the CLI will cause the createSpreadsheetData function to include every NDC it encounters; otherwise the function will by default only include NDCs found in allNDCs.txt

 - Relevant data will be logged and (if createSpreadsheetData was run) output files will be created within pharmData folder

 - When adding new (.txt or .tsv) files run ```dos2unix [filename]``` from the CLI to maintain consistent CRLF formatting